iterative/dvc.org/content/docs/user-guide/experiment-management.md

 ## Automatic log of stage runs (run-cache)

-Every time you `dvc repro` stages, DVC logs the unique signature of that "run" (to `.dvc/cache/runs` by default).
+Every time you `dvc repro` pipelines, DVC logs the unique signature of each stage run (to `.dvc/cache/runs` by default).
 If it never happened before, the stage command(s) are executed normally.
-Every subsequent time the [stage](/doc/command-reference/run) runs under the same conditions, the previous results can be restored instantly, without wasting time or computing resources.
+Every subsequent time a [stage](/doc/command-reference/run) runs under the same conditions, the previous results can be restored instantly, without wasting time or computing resources.